Stem Cell Treatment for degenerative disc disease DDD back pain

 Treatment for Desiccated Discs & DiscopathyBefore-After-stem-cell-treatment-for-DDD-MRI

 When the discomfort and pain from degenerative spine & degenerative disc disease are severe, conventional operative therapies are often ineffective.
-For these inoperative conditions, adult autologous stem cells can offer an innovative non-surgical therapeutic method to reverse bulging disc degeneration and address the chronic low back pain at its root.
-Chronic lower back pain due to degenerative disc illness impacts an estimated 17 million individuals worldwide.
-While short-term solutions can be achieved by the use of analgesics, steroids, having enough rest and frequent physiotherapy, there are still many people diagnosed with discopathy whose conditions rapidly become worse despite the traditional treatments that were recommended by the orthopedic surgeons.
+Adult autologous stem cells can offer an innovative non-surgical therapeutic method to reverse bulging disc degeneration and address chronic low back pain at its root for these inoperative conditions.
+Chronic lower back pain due to degenerative disc illness impacts an estimated 200 million individuals worldwide.
+While short-term solutions can be achieved by the use of analgesics, steroids, having enough rest, and frequent physiotherapy, there are still many people diagnosed with discopathy whose conditions rapidly become worse despite the traditional treatments that orthopedic surgeons recommend.

 Treatment Options for Herniated Bulging Discs

 If you are in this type of situation, you are often left with no other alternative but back surgery.
 The risky surgical method usually involves a spinal fusion or sometimes complete replacement of the degenerated disc with an artificial disc.
-Stem cell injections for back pain and MSC+ cell treatment for degenerative disk disease is currently the most reliable alternative to back fusion surgery and to contain endplate osteophytes.
+Stem cell injections for back pain and MSC+ cell treatment for degenerative disk disease are currently the most reliable alternatives to back fusion surgery and contain endplate osteophytes.

 Stem Cell Therapy for Degenerative Disc Disease

-The Regeneration Center offers cutting edge cell based treatments for spinal diseases such as DDD.
-The cellular approach is unique as it uses therapeutic levels of enhanced Mesenchymal stem cells (MSC+ Cells.)
-These MSC+ cells can differentiate into stem cells of chondrogenic lineage.
+The Regeneration Center offers cutting-edge cell-based treatments for spinal diseases such as DDD.
+The cellular approach is unique as it uses therapeutic levels of enhanced Mesenchymal stem cells (UC-MSC+ Cells.)
+These UC-MSC+ cells can differentiate into stem cells of the chondrogenic lineage.
 This lineage of cells is especially beneficial for patients with DDD for therapeutic cartilage regeneration.
-Isolated and enhanced MSC+ cells can differentiate into chondrocyte cells and help to modulate the local areas of damage, help support new growth, promote anti-inflammatory cytokines (pro-inflammatory cytokines) and enhance the bodies natural immunomodulatory functions.
-Stem cells for back pain & disc regeneration therapy offers an effective alternative to back surgery is disk regeneration using enhanced stem cells for pain management, help heal and restore nerve sensations.
-The Regeneration center offers the most advanced treatment for sports-related injuries, osteoporosis and chronic degenerative disc disease.
-Our stem cell injections for back pain is much safer than invasive surgical procedure and seeks to treat the actual cause of the disease and reverse the condition through a targeted multi-step treatment to regenerate the damaged discs to their normal, healthy state.[1]
+Isolated and enhanced UC-MSC+ cells can differentiate into chondrocyte cells and help to modulate the local areas of damage, support new growth, promote anti-inflammatory cytokines (pro-inflammatory cytokines), and enhance the body’s natural immunomodulatory functions.
+Stem cells for back pain & disc regeneration therapy offer an effective alternative to back surgery, which is disk regeneration using enhanced stem cells for pain management, helping heal and restore nerve sensations.
+The Regeneration Center offers the most advanced treatment for sports-related injuries, osteoporosis, sarcopenia and chronic degenerative disc disease.
+Our stem cell injections for back pain are much safer than invasive surgical procedures.
+They seek to treat the actual cause of the disease and reverse the condition through a targeted multi-step treatment to regenerate the damaged discs to their normal, healthy state.[1]

 Alternative to Fusion and Back Surgery

 before-after-mri-stem-cells-sports-injuries-prp-Orthokine-regenokineThe Regeneration Center recommends a unique approach to dealing with a degenerating back.
-With enhanced mesenchymal stem cells, post-therapy rehab and joint pain friendly diet plan, (MSC+) cells for neurological & spinal conditions can be used to repair the degenerative state of the spinal disks and surrounding tissue.
-We offer Autologous and Allogeneic stem cell therapies using CD34+ stem cells is safe and effective for those with advanced degenerative disc disease and severe back pain due to failed surgeries or spinal arthritis.
-Our center uses isolated and expanded MSC+ cells that have immunomodulatory properties and decrease the damage of tissue by immune cells.
-These MSC+ cells take advantage or the paracrine cell signaling mechanism to secrete neuroprotective factors and recruit angiogenic properties that help to restore the damaged areas of the spinal cord and also help to increase blood supply to surrounding tissues.
-[2] Patients with severe degeneration, peripheral neuropathy or multiple ailments including strokes, ataxia or artery disease may require a combination therapy using a combination of stem cells from Umbilical Cord Tissue or Placenta-derived stem cells.
+With enhanced mesenchymal stem cells, post-therapy rehab, and joint pain friendly diet plan, (UC-MSC+) cells for neurological & spinal conditions can be used to repair the degenerative state of the spinal disks and surrounding tissue.
+We offer Autologous, and Allogeneic stem cell therapies using CD34+ stem cells, which are safe and effective for those with advanced degenerative disc disease and severe back pain due to failed surgeries or spinal arthritis.
+Our center uses isolated and expanded MSC+ cells that have immunomodulatory properties and decrease tissue damage by immune cells.
+These UC-MSC+ cells take advantage of the paracrine cell signaling mechanism to secrete neuroprotective factors and recruit angiogenic properties that help to restore the damaged areas of the spinal cord and also help to increase blood supply to surrounding tissues.
+[2] Patients with severe degeneration, peripheral neuropathy, or multiple ailments, including strokes, ataxia, or artery disease, may require a combination therapy using a combination of stem cells from Umbilical Cord Tissue or Placenta-derived stem cells.
 Patients undergoing disc regeneration for DDD can expect minimal discomfort with safe cell isolation methods and delivery systems.
-Improvements are noticed pretty quickly after the first treatment starting with a reduction in pain while the body starts going through its natural regenerative cycle.
-[3] .
+Improvements are noticed quickly after the first treatment, starting with reducing pain and the body’s natural regenerative cycle.
+[3].

-If you are currently experiencing slight to moderate discomfort or pain from a bulging disc or Herniated disc with lupus and you may be an ideal candidate for our innovative treatment using the proven safe and effective adult stem cell therapy for allowing the spinal discs to regenerate without surgery.
+If you are currently experiencing slight to moderate discomfort or pain from a bulging disc or Herniated disc with lupus, you may be an ideal candidate for our innovative treatment, which uses proven and effective adult stem cell therapy to allow the spinal discs to regenerate without surgery.

 Stem Cell Treatment for Degenerated Discs

-Number of Cell Infusions for DDD range between 350 Million – 800 Million Isolated MSC+ cells depending on patient needs.
-Most patients with mild to moderate DDD require multiple infusions of enhanced mesenchymal (MSC+) cells per stage.
+The total number of cell infusions for DDD will depend on the patient’s needs.
+Most patients with mild to moderate DDD require multiple infusions of enhanced mesenchymal (UC-MSC+) cells per stage.
 Severe cases with multiple commodities may require several stages for sustained recovery.

-Safety and efficacy are very important therefore all clinical treatments for degenerative discs with stem cells require 1-2 Weeks in Bangkok, Thailand.
-Due to the varying degrees of spinal disc damage experienced by each person, our orthopedic stem cell team will need to qualify all potential candidates before a detailed treatment protocol can be provided.
-Upon approval, the detailed treatment plan will be furnished and include the specifics such as day by day treatment calendar with all appointments, the exact total number nights required along with the total medical related costs (excluding accommodations or flights).
-To begin the treatment qualification process for our multi-stage DDD treatment in Bangkok, please prepare your recent medical records such as (MRI or CT Scans) and contact us today.
+Safety and efficacy are paramount; therefore, all clinical treatments for degenerative discs with stem cells require 1-2 Weeks in Bangkok, Thailand.
+Due to the varying degrees of spinal disc degeneration and injury experienced by each person, our orthopedic team will need to review medical records for all potential candidates before a detailed treatment protocol can be provided.
+Upon completion of treatment evaluation, a detailed plan will be provided, covering a day-by-day treatment calendar with all appointments, the exact number of days required, and the total medical-related costs (excluding accommodations or flights).
+To begin the treatment qualification process for our multi-stage DDD treatment in Bangkok, please prepare your recent medical records (MRI or CT Scans) and contact us today.

-Post-Treatment Physical Rehabilitation & Pain relief: Physical Rehabilitation after your treatment for DDD is optional depending on your travel restrictions.
+Post-Treatment Physical Rehabilitation & Pain Relief: Physical Rehabilitation after your treatment for DDD is optional, depending on your travel restrictions.
 Complete physical rehab is available for 2-4 hours per day and up to 5 days per week.
-Also, regenerative medical packages, medical visas and extended stay accommodations for the patient + family/friends can be provided upon request.
+Regenerative medical packages, medical visas, and extended stay accommodations for the patient and family/friends can also be provided upon request.

 Published Clinical Citations